2023_AAA_Headshot.png Bridget M. McCormack

 line.png

-Bridget M. McCormack is the President and CEO of the American Arbitration Association-International Centre for Dispute Resolution® (AAA-ICDR®), the preeminent global provider of alternative dispute resolution services.
-She assumed this role in February 2023, bringing an extensive background in judicial service, court administration and scholarship and a track record of advocacy for innovation and technology in dispute resolution.
+Bridget M. McCormack is the President and CEO of the American Arbitration Association–International Centre for Dispute Resolution® (AAA-ICDR®), the preeminent global provider of alternative dispute resolution services (www.adr.org).
+She assumed this role in February 2023, bringing an extensive background in judicial service, court administration, and scholarship, along with a track record of advocacy for innovation and technology in dispute resolution.

-McCormack has been recognized for her leadership and contributions, with several awards highlighting her dedication to diversity, innovation and excellence in the legal profession.
-Notable recognitions include the Sunshine Award from the Michigan Press Association in 2023 for promoting transparency in public service and the Rebuilding Justice Award from the Institute for the Advancement of the American Legal System in 2023, recognizing her commitment to legal reform.
-In 2022, Michigan Lawyers Weekly named her the leading “Influential Woman in Law.”
-The Detroit News honored her as a Michiganian of the Year in 2020.
+McCormack has been recognized for her leadership and contributions, with several awards highlighting her dedication to diversity, innovation, and excellence in the legal profession.
+Notable recognitions include the Monica Bay Women of Legal Tech Award in 2025, presented during Legalweek in New York City, honoring women driving change in the legal industry through technology and innovation.
+She received the Sunshine Award from the Michigan Press Association in 2023 for promoting transparency in public service, and the Rebuilding Justice Award from the Institute for the Advancement of the American Legal System in 2023, recognizing her commitment to legal reform.
+In 2022, Michigan Lawyers Weekly named her the leading “Influential Woman in Law,” and The Detroit News honored her as Michiganian of the Year in 2020.

 McCormack is married to Steven Croley, Ford Motor Company’s general counsel and chief policy officer.
 They have four adult children.